Xilinx/Vitis-Tutorials/Acceleration_Tutorial/Section_2-System_Setup/README.md

-In order to move to the intresting part of the tuturial, we'll need to setup the environments and tool.
+In order to move to the interesting part of the tutorial, we'll need to setup the environment and the tools.
-We'll setup Vitis and verify that the system has access to a U50 card.
+We'll setup Vitis, then verify that the system has access to an Alveo U50 acceleration card.

 To setup Vitis: